 Bear in mind that if you buy with a mortgage, some of your rental yield might go to paying the interest.
 With a buy-to-let mortgage, the interest is usually higher too.
 You also might lose income during empty periods.

 Stock yields are more inconsistent.
 UK yields are a bit higher than US ones, as UK companies tend to pay out more dividends for an array of reasons.
-Looking at whole indexes, the UK 100 has a projected yield of 5% for 2019.
-The S&P 500 is much lower — around 2%.
+Looking at whole indexes, the UK's FTSE 100 gained 3.8% in 2023 and the S&P 500 gained 25%.

 With property, you get more control.
 You might fail to rent out the property, but you can set the rent yourself.
 You have very little control over whether a company decides to pay a dividend each year.